I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 ---
 ## |Features i want to implement:|
 - I want my script to create a txt file with data regarding time of infection and other user details.
-- Big changes coming soon to decrease detection rate, this may include Doom dropping powershell scripts, wish me luck.
-- I removed the reverse shell as it increases detection rate by 100%.
 - Everybrand of Anti-virus needs to be bypassed.
 - Command and control Server connection.
 - Virtual machine detection and evasion.
 - Remote Access Tool/Undetected reverse shell
 - Windows 11 Compatibility.
-- Screen Logging functionality coming very soon.
+- Event logging functionality coming very soon.
-- Keylogger
+- Keylogger.
 ---
 ## |Making it a windows excecutable:|
 - The python file must be compiled into an exe if you want it to work as intended due to python not being able to aquire sufficient permissions.